cryptojoks/antofy-docs/docs/tokenomics.md

 The coincidence of interests is not just a theoretical concept.
 When applied to tokenomics, it means that the growth of some functional parameter of the system must benefit all participants.
 Since Antofy is a truly scalable blockchain, we chose network activity, in other words, the number of transactions per unit of time, as such a parameter.&#x20;

-Also, we are pretty sure that it is impossible to create a single-coin tokenomics model in which transaction growth results in gains for all participants, so Antofy tokenomics uses two coins: ABN and SABN.
+Also, we are pretty sure that it is impossible to create a single-coin tokenomics model in which transaction growth results in gains for all participants, so Antofy tokenomics uses two coins: ABN and sABN.
 Their supply is managed by Antofy Grinder, which is essentially an automated central bank.

 ### ABN Coin

-<table><thead><tr><th width="177">Parameter</th><th>Value</th></tr></thead><tbody><tr><td>Maximum Supply</td><td>100 000 000 ABNs</td></tr><tr><td>Utility</td><td>ABN is used to issue SABN</td></tr><tr><td>Issuance</td><td>Can be minted only as validator's reward</td></tr><tr><td>Burning</td><td>A part of ABN while minting SABN </td></tr></tbody></table>
+<table><thead><tr><th width="177">Parameter</th><th>Value</th></tr></thead><tbody><tr><td>Maximum Supply</td><td>100 000 000 ABNs</td></tr><tr><td>Utility</td><td>ABN is used to issue sABN</td></tr><tr><td>Issuance</td><td>Can be minted only as validator's reward</td></tr><tr><td>Burning</td><td>A part of ABN while minting sABN </td></tr></tbody></table>

 It is vital for investors and validators that there are explicit mechanics for the growth of the asset in the long run.
 But in most modern networks, it is not entirely obvious what a coin is secured with, so the main criteria for long-term investments remain the limited supply of the token and the possible popularity of the decentralized system in the future.

 In Antofy, ABN is designed for investment purposes and is directly secured by user activity.
-ABN is a SABN coin printing certificate.
+ABN is a sABN coin printing certificate.
 Its main properties are a constant demand from the system and persistent burning.
-Thus, the more SABN coins are burned as transaction fees, the more must be printed, and the more ABNs will be used for this purpose, part of which will be burned.
+Thus, the more sABN coins are burned as transaction fees, the more must be printed, and the more ABNs will be used for this purpose, part of which will be burned.

 Thus, even a constant amount of daily transactions will reduce the overall supply of ABN.
 Therefore, both investors and validators benefit from the network activity since it directly reduces the ABN coin supply.

 #### ABN Utility

-ABN is used by Grinder for SABN issuance.
-Anyone can put ABN coins in the Grinder specifying ABN / SABN rate.
-The Grinder continuously uses the ABNs offers with the highest bids to issue SABNs.
+ABN is used by Grinder for sABN issuance.
+Anyone can put ABN coins in the Grinder specifying ABN / sABN rate.
+The Grinder continuously uses the ABNs offers with the highest bids to issue sABNs.
 During the order processing, one part of the ABN burns irretrievably, and the other part becomes available for reissue into circulation.
 It will stop being burned when only 1 000 000 ABNs remain.

-The percantage of ABN burned depends on the amount of ABNs put in Grinder for SABN issuance.
+The percantage of ABN burned depends on the amount of ABNs put in Grinder for sABN issuance.
 The formula is:

 $$
 ABN_{\%burned}\;=\;100\cdot\frac{ABN_{grindered}}{ABN_{grindered}+10^7}
 $$

-When the number of ABNs used for SABN issuance exeeds 990 000 000 there will remain only 1 000 000 of ABN coins and they will stop burning.
+When the number of ABNs used for sABN issuance exeeds 990 000 000 there will remain only 1 000 000 of ABN coins and they will stop burning.

 #### **ABN Issuance**

-Validators' rewards will be calculated in SABN as the sum of burned commissions and inflationary SABN issuance.
+Validators' rewards will be calculated in sABN as the sum of burned commissions and inflationary sABN issuance.
 ABN will be issued corresponding to that amount using a constant product formula as validators' rewards.
 This means that the reduction of ABN token issuance will not occur in leaps and bounds, as in the case of Bitcoin halvings, but gradually.

 Since validator rewards are not directly dependent on the specific transactions they process, the distribution of ABN among validators can be adjusted based on many factors.
 In addition, this approach prevents front-running.

-The ABN supply depends on the number of SABNs minted by the Grinder.
-That includes all newly minted SABNs (issuance and replacement for burned coins).
+The ABN supply depends on the number of sABNs minted by the Grinder.
+That includes all newly minted sABNs (issuance and replacement for burned coins).
 The number of ABNs to mint is defined by the formula:

 $$
-ABN_{issued}=\frac{10^{16}}{SABN_{minted}+10^8}
+ABN_{issued}=\frac{10^{16}}{sABN_{minted}+10^8}
 $$

 The Grinder uses a virtual ABN system pool to issue ABN.
 The Grinder can only take ABN from there to the extent of the burned commissions and inflation issuance.
-ABN used but not burned during SABN minting returns to this virtual pool.
+ABN used but not burned during sABN minting returns to this virtual pool.
 Thus, over time, fewer and fewer ABN will be issued as a reward.

-You can imagine - that there is a virtual AMM in Grinder with a pool of **SABN totally minted** / **ABN for issuance**.
+You can imagine - that there is a virtual AMM in Grinder with a pool of **sABN totally minted** / **ABN for issuance**.
 But the calculation of the ABN issue is done without having a real AMM - just by the constant product formula.

 #### ABN Circulating Supply

 The amount of ABN circulating supply depends on the ratio of the ABN burning speed to the issuance volume.
 The ABN burning pace is determined primarily by the ABN market price.
-The ABN issuance depends on the number of SABNs burned as commissions.
+The ABN issuance depends on the number of sABNs burned as commissions.
 Thus, the exact amount of ABN in circulation can only be approximated.

 Our simulation shows that though the total supply of ABN is 100 000 000, it is unlikely that there will be more than 20 000 000 ABNs in circulation at any given moment.

 The circulating supply of ABN is calculated based on a computer model.&#x20;

-It assumes that the number of transactions grows from 0 to a given number within about half a year, and the rate at which Grinder uses ABN is directly proportional to the ratio of SABN and ABN coins in circulation.
+It assumes that the number of transactions grows from 0 to a given number within about half a year, and the rate at which Grinder uses ABN is directly proportional to the ratio of sABN and ABN coins in circulation.

-#### SABN / ABN Rate
+#### sABN / ABN Rate

 The SABN / ABN rate depends very much on the initial distribution of coins - therefore, it can even fall during the first few years if the number of transactions is not very high.
-But in the long term, the amount of SABN in circulation will grow, and the amount of ABN will fall after the peak is passed.
-So, in the long run, depending on the number of transactions in the blockchain, the amount of SABN given per ABN will steadily grow.
+But in the long term, the amount of sABN in circulation will grow, and the amount of ABN will fall after the peak is passed.
+So, in the long run, depending on the number of transactions in the blockchain, the amount of sABN given per ABN will steadily grow.

 {% tab title="Details" %}
-The SABN / ABN rate is calculated based on a computer model as a ratio of the SABN circulating supply and the ABN circulating supply.&#x20;
+The sABN / ABN rate is calculated based on a computer model as a ratio of the sABN circulating supply and the ABN circulating supply.&#x20;

-The model assumes that the number of transactions grows from 0 to a given number within about half a year, and the rate at which Grinder uses ABN is directly proportional to the ratio of SABN and ABN coins in circulation.
+The model assumes that the number of transactions grows from 0 to a given number within about half a year, and the rate at which Grinder uses ABN is directly proportional to the ratio of sABN and ABN coins in circulation.

 ### sABN Coin